Bokjan/loadmaster/README.md

 - Typical CMake building routine
 - Statically linked by default
 - Customizable runtime arguments specified by CLI args - see `<exe> -h`
-- It's recommend to rename the executable as you want
+- It's recommended to rename the executable as you want

 # Workload
 ## CPU